Continuing Your Novel Workshop

 - have already written at least 25 pages

 Be ready to submit 5 pages (no more than 1,700 words, double-spaced with 1″ margins and a 12 point font) of your novel and a 1 page synopsis by Dec.
-20. If you register after this date, no problem–just submit your work within a week of registering).
+20. If you register after this date, no problem–just submit your work within a week of registering.
 The workshop leader and participants will read each submission before the Getaway.